stuff tagged with "boundaries"

 That's a real boundary: she's telling him what she will do, and it doesn't require him to do anything.

-I know that I say stuff like "we don't press buttons" a lot, but saying "we don't do X" actually gives away your authority.
+On a similar note: saying "we don't do X" actually gives away your authority.
 The stronger language is "I'm not going to let you do that."

-When you make requests and call them boundaries, you're handing your power to someone else.
-A true boundary gives you back your power and ultimately protects the connection, because you're not ending up frustrated and yelling.
+When you make requests and call them boundaries, you are giving away your power.
+A true boundary restores your power and protects your connection because you (theoretically) end up not yelling out of frustration.

 Don’t try to fix people.
 Just set boundaries.